sergiofasilva/object-state-history/README.md

 # API

-The ObjectHistory provides the following methods:
+The ObjectStateHistory provides the following methods:

 ## constructor(object)